kchia/starter-crypto-template/README.md

 # MiamiStarter

 Miamistarter is a Web 3.0 app that allows $MIA token holders to vote on and/or invest in innovative crypto and tech startups based in Miami.
+Users can log into the app using a Stacks wallet such as [Hiro](https://www.hiro.so/wallet).

 ![MiamiStarter Home](images/miamistarter-home.png)